-Data from this file can be merged with the MEPS 2006 Full Year Population Characteristics File using the person identifier, DUPERSID, to append person-level information, such as demographic or health insurance characteristics, to each record.
-Hospital inpatient stay events can also be linked to the MEPS 2006 Medical Conditions File and the MEPS 2006 Prescribed Medicines File.
-Please see Section 5.0 or the MEPS 2006 Appendix File, HC-102I, for details on how to merge MEPS data files.
+To append person-level information such as demographic or health insurance coverage to each event record, data from this file can be merged with 2011 MEPS HC person-level data (e.g. Full Year Consolidated or Full Year Population Characteristics file) using the person identifier, DUPERSID.
+Hospital inpatient stay events can also be linked to the MEPS 2011 Medical Conditions File and the MEPS 2011 Prescribed Medicines File.
+Please see Section 5.0 or the MEPS 2011 Appendix File, HC-144I, for details on how to merge MEPS data files.